solzilberman/solzilberman.github.io/README.md

 ## Mathematics with Computer Science
 ### Purdue University '22

-Please visit https://solzilberman.github.io/Personal/ for full project directory and personal site.
+Please visit <a href="./bubbleSortVisualized/index.html">Bubble Sort Visualized</a> for full project directory and personal site.